Dynamic Approximate Maximum Independent Set on Massive Graphs: Experiments

-{\bf Evaluate Solution Quality.} We first evaluate the effectiveness of our proposed algorithms against the existing methods.
-First, we report the gap of the independent set size maintained by each algorithms to the independence number computed by { \sf VCSolver} \cite{DBLP:journals/tcs/AkibaI16} and the approximation ratio $\gamma$ after 100,000 updates for thirteen easy real graphs in Table \ref{tab:easy-gap}.
-It is clear that not only {\it TwoSwap} but also {\it OneSwap} ourperform the competitors {\it DGOneDIS} and {\it DGTwoDIS} in the first six graphs and achieve a competitive approximation ratio in the remaining graphs.
-As stated previously, in practice, the amount of updates is always proportional to the number of vertices in the graph.
-Hence, we report the gap and the approximation ratio of solutions returned by each algorithm after 1,000,000 updates for the last seven easy graphs in Table \ref{tab:easy-gap2}.
-All of our methods have a smaller gap on all of them, especially in graph web-BerkStan and hollywood.
-The reason is that as the increasing of the number of updates, the vertex categories in the dependency graph no longer fit the procedure of applying reductions to the vertices.
-They need to rebuild the index frequently to ensure the effectiveness, which is costly in practice.
+{\bf Evaluate Solution Quality.} We first evaluate the effectiveness of the proposed algorithms against the existing methods.
+We report the gap of the size of the independent set maintained by each algorithm to the independence number computed by { \sf VCSolver}~\cite{DBLP:journals/tcs/AkibaI16} and the accuracy achieved by each algorithm after 100,000 updates on thirteen easy real graphs in Table \ref{tab:easy-gap}.
+It is clear that not only { \it DyTwoSwap} but also { \it DyOneSwap} outperforms the competitors { \it DGOneDIS} and { \it DGTwoDIS} on the first six graphs and achieves a competitive accuracy on the remaining graphs.
+As stated previously, in practice, sometimes the amount of updates is quite huge, even equals to the number of vertices in the graph.
+Hence, we report the gap and the accuracy of the solution maintained by each algorithm after 1,000,000 updates on the last seven easy graphs in Table \ref{tab:easy-gap2}.
+Our methods achieve smaller gaps and higher accuracy on all of them, especially in web-BerkStan and hollywood, with an improvement of 2\% and 4\%, respectively.
+The reason is that with the increasing of the number of updates, the competitors fails in more and more rounds to find the set of complementary vertices to avoid the degradation of the solution quality.
+And there is no theoretical guarantee on the quality of the maintained solution.

-Then, we report the gap of the independent set size maintained by each algorithm after 1,000,000 updates to the result size, which is obtained by the local search algorithm { \sf ARW}\cite{DBLP:journals/heuristics/AndradeRW12}, on the hard graphs in Table \ref{tab:hard-gap}.
-Notice that {\it DGOneDIS} and {\it DGTwoDIS} didn't finish within five hours on the last five graphs.
-Our proposed algorithms sometimes even return a solution with more vertices (marked with $\uparrow$ behind the gap).
-Although there is no improvement on the performance ratio, {\it TwoSwap} is indeed much more effective than {\it OneSwap} on all graphs.
-We conclude that our algorithms are more effective when the number of updates has the same order of $n$, which is quite common in real-life applications.
+Then, we report the gap of the size of the independent set maintained by each algorithm after 1,000,000 updates to the size of the solution returned by { \sf ARW}~\cite{DBLP:journals/heuristics/AndradeRW12} on the hard graphs in Table \ref{tab:hard-gap}.
+Notice that { \it DGOneDIS} and { \it DGTwoDIS} don't finish within five hours on the last five graphs, which is absolutely unacceptable in practice.
+The proposed algorithms sometimes even return a solution with more vertices (marked with $\uparrow$).
+Although there is no improvement on the approximation ratio, { \it DyTwoSwap} is indeed much more effective than { \it DyOneSwap} on all graphs.
+As for { \it DyARW}, since the solution maintained by it is also 1-maximal, its performance is almost the same as { \it DyOneSwap} on all graphs.
+Therefore, we conclude that our algorithms are more effective especially when the graph is frequently updated, which is quite common in real-life applications.